grigoriy/payments/README.md

 * functionality is covered with tests
 * no unit tests but end-to-end coverage is over 90% (e2e tests were cheaper in development in this case)

-### Assumptions
+### Assumptions (most are limiting but relatively easy to compensate in a production-ready app)
+* authorisation, HTTPS, are non-goals
+* each request is sent and received exactly once (hence no duplicate requests handling needed)
+* the data must be available only while the app is running
 * all money is in the same currency
-* each request comes exactly once (hence no duplicate requests handling)
 * no deposits, withdrawals, account details, transfer details are needed
-* the data must be available only while the app is running
 * strict REST is not required